Is Grokking a Computational Glass Relaxation?: Conclusions and Discussion

+In this work, we investigated grokking in the modular arithmetic tasks using a one-layer transformer, and found that Boltzmann entropy (logarithm of solution volume) as an excellent indicator of generalization.
 By sampling the entropy landscape of the network on training loss and test accuracy, we found that i). there is no entropy barrier between the memorization state and the generalization state, which means that the memorization state is not in an equilibrium or meta-stable state.
 Why does grokking take so long to happen even without crossing free energy barriers?
 In the last part of this section, we postulate that the reason is the formation of glass states. ii).
 The equilibrium test accuracy, as a function of the training loss, appears continuous.
 This strongly suggests that that grokking is not a first-order phase transition as argued by previous work \cite{rubin2023grokking}, because a first-order phase transition implies discontinuity of physical quantities.
 Our results also indicate that the equilibrium state in the entropy landscape has a significant advantage over the training curve, which we refer to it as the high-entropy advantage under grokking.
 Such a high-entropy advantage is weakened but still apparent when grokking is eliminated via fixing weight norm.
 This demonstrates a correlation between equilibrium state and NNs' generalization, consistent with the conclusion of Yang et al.\cite{yang2025high}.
 In addition, we designed a toy optimizer based on the Wang-Landau molecular dynamics method, WanD, which encourages exploration of the high entropy state for NNs' training.
 WanD successfully achieves generalization with a similar time efficiency as AdamW but avoids grokking.
 The generalization states found by WanD have a much higher weight norm compared with the one needed to eliminate grokking in traditional training \cite{liu2022omnigrok}.
 This further supports the conclusions of Kumar et al. \cite{kumar2023grokking} that grokking is not solely due to weight decay as some theory proposed before \cite{liu2022omnigrok} in a strictly-defined context.